wx-chevalier/web-examples/README.md

 use `npm run build` to build the release version

+use `npm run build:style-check` to check code style and build the release version

 use `npm run deploy` to build and set up a simple http server for the dist directory

 **注意**